 A Take-Home Message

-Delaying the gratification of consuming that delicious piece of chocolate cake is not easy for most.
-Pleasurable experiences are cued up in our brains to repeat themselves in the face of the decadence.
-Self-control overrides the impulse to devour that cake in favor of higher-level self goals.
+Delaying the gratification of consuming that delicious piece of chocolate is not easy for most.
+Pleasurable experiences are cued in our brains to repeat themselves in the face of decadence.
+Self-control overrides the impulse to devour that chocolate in favor of higher level goals.

 - Ent, M. R., Baumeister, R. F., & Tice, D. M. (2015).
 Trait self-control and the avoidance of temptation.
 Personality and Individual Differences, 74, 12–15.